Theory Driving Tests

 It is important that you study for your theory test.
 Not only will this help you to pass your test, but it will also help you to become a safe driver.

 You must learn your Highway Code in order to pass the theory test.
 This should be read in conjunction with the local supplement to the Highway Code which is available free from local bookshops when you purchase a copy of the Highway Code or can be downloaded.

-The following books are also available to help you prepare from local bookshops or can be purchased online:
+The following books are also available from local bookshops to help you prepare or they can be purchased online:

 • Know your Traffic Signs